WPprodigy/woocommerce-product-fees/readme.txt

 I have kept this plugin simple on purpose.
 It is very lightweight and should not conflict with any other plugins or themes.
 Here are the features included in the plugin:

 * Percentage based fees that go off of the product's price.
+* Variation specific fees.
 * A quantity multiplier that can be toggled on/off per product and per variation.
-* Variation specific fees.
 * Option to combine fees with the same name.
-* Abillity to assign a tax class to be used on fees.
+* Ability to assign a tax class to be used on fees.
+* Coupon setting that will remove fees when added.

 = Contributions =

-If you’re interested in contributing to WooCommerce Product Fees - head over to the [WooCommerce Product Fees GitHub Repository](https://github.com/WPprodigy/WooCommerce-Product-Fees) to find out how you can pitch in.
+If you’re interested in contributing to WooCommerce Product Fees - head over to the [WooCommerce Product Fees GitHub Repository](https://github.com/WPprodigy/woocommerce-product-fees) to find out how you can pitch in.

 Thanks to [Ben Smith](https://profiles.wordpress.org/benjamin-smith) for contributing the plugin's banner and icon image designs.